Hyperbolic Radial Spanning Tree: Definitions, notations and basic properties

 \subsection{The hyperbolic RST}

-In the rest of the paper, the dimension $d$ and the intensity $\lambda>0$ are fixed.
+In the rest of the paper, the dimension $d\geq 1$ and the intensity $\lambda>0$ are fixed.
 Let $\mathcal{N}$ be a homogeneous PPP of intensity $\lambda$ in $\mathbb{H}^{d+1}$.
 The definition of the hyperbolic RST is similar to the Euclidean case.
 The set of vertices is $\mathcal{N} \cup \{0\}$.
-Each vertex $z \in \mathcal{N}$ is connected to the closest Poisson point among those that are closer to the origin than $z$:
+Each vertex $z \in \mathcal{N}$ \dave{has a unique outgoing edge that connects $z$} to the closest Poisson point among those that are closer to the origin: